Academic Services & Procedures

 Students on probation should consider a semester course load of 12 credit hours and limit their participation in extra-curricular activities.
 Appeals to these policies should be made to the appropriate dean who, for extenuating circumstances only, may waive the policy.

-Note: Individual schools or programs may have standards for probation and dismissal from the school or program which are higher than the university’s standards.
+Note: Individual schools or programs may have standards for probation and dismissal from the school or program that are higher than the university’s standards.
 A student can be on probation or be dismissed from a school or program and still be in good standing at the university.

 Credits earned at other institutions are not used to raise a student’s cumulative grade point average.
 Students who, for academic reasons, are suspended a second time will be dismissed and are not eligible for readmission except under the Fresh Start Policy.